uio-carpentry/organisational/meetings/160427_organisers.md

 - What is the best way to exchange and discuss: discussion list or facebook, twitter, forum, etc.

 - we have about 30 instructors (organizers mailing list) that can potentially participate/teach/help to these Data Therapy.
-- We 242 people registered to our discussion mailing list.
+- We have about 242 people registered to our discussion mailing list.
 - So in total we have about 292 persons (attendees workshop + instructors)

 #### Actions ####